PaulYangMath/Notes-on-Characteristic-Classes/README.md

 # Notes-on-Characteristic-Classes
-This folder contains the I files I am working on for my research project with Prof. Schoen.
+This folder contains the notes I am writing on characteristic classes.
+References have not been added yet.